terryblue99/terryblue99.github.io/_posts/2020-01-07-react_redux_portfolio_project.markdown

 I used Github branches to code and test my application as I developed it and merged those with the master branch when successfully tested.

 I encountered a major problem when testing the completed app.
 It turned out that SQLite3, the default Rails DB, was being locked occasionally when async operations were executing.
-This caused the process running to fail, leaving behind orphaned images.
-To solve this problem I had to convert to the MYSQL DB which did not produce the same problem.
-I was also able to upgrade from Rails 5 to Rails 6 which made the conversion so much easier.
-Rails 6 introduces the "rails db:system:change" command to make this easier, using all the built-in generators for database.yml and more.
+This occurred when a watch or user and related watch records were being deleted and caused the process to fail, leaving behind orphaned watch attachments.
+To solve this problem I converted to the MYSQL DB which did not produce the same problem.
+I had also upgraded from Rails 5 to Rails 6 which made the conversion so much easier.
+Rails 6 introduces the "[rails db:system:change](https://youtu.be/FlY82Eiyx3o)" command to make this easier, using all the built-in generators for database.yml and more.

 **HELPERS**